 - Decreases aggressive tendencies secondary to excessive hormones

 Castration, commonly referred to as neutering, is performed on male cats and dogs which involves removing their testicles preventing reproduction and decreasing hormones associated with reproductive related diseases.
-Downtown Veterinary Clinic recommends neutering your pet at 6 months, however, your pet is NEVER too old to be neutered!
+Waukesha Walk-in Clinic recommends neutering your pet at 6 months, however, your pet is NEVER too old to be neutered!

 - Reduces hormonal aggression and male dominant tendencies